Rising of Alcohol Abuse

 These findings were based on self-reported drinking habits but researchers could find no clear reason for the increase.
 Those involved with the study were concerned about the sharp increase and the implications it could have on American physical and mental health.
 They felt that it highlights the urgency in educating the public and healthcare professionals about problem drinking.

 Researchers were unsure as to the cause of the increase in drinking among older and elderly adults but admitted that the numbers were “unprecedented”.
-The dramatic increase for this group is also concerning because older adults are more vulnerable to health problems and accidents that can occur as a result of heavy drinking.
+The dramatic rising of alcohol abuse is also concerning because older adults are more vulnerable to health problems and accidents that can occur as a result of heavy drinking.

 The increase in drinking rates among women may have to do with stress and coping mechanisms as well as changing social norms.
 In the past alcohol abuse was mainly a problem for men but rates of alcoholism among women are catching up.
 It may be more socially accepted for women to drink heavily than it was in the past and women are now a greater part of the workforce and experience more stress.